YuboZhangPKU/ERICA/README.md

 For different situations and hypotheses, four or five populations can be included, with the arguments`--pop4` or `--pop5` appointing the outgroup, respectively.

-The program is designed for diploid genome and insensitive to the order of alleles.
+The program is designed for the diploid genome and insensitive to the order of alleles.
 Both phased and unphased genotype data can be used.
 If the `--format` argument followed by the `diplo` parameter, a pair of sequences will be generated with one sequence recording the allele in the first column, and another recording the second allele.
 Instead, if the parameter is `haplo`, only one allele will be randomly retained and written into a sequence.
 Therefore, you can choose up to 4 or 8 individuals for each population, respectively.
 Note that it's not necessary to provide the maximum number of samples, the program can work with at least one individual per population, by randomly duplicating sequences of given individuals.

 The script will output an MSA file for each scaffold in the reference sequences.
 Users can use `--include` or `--exclude` arguments to specify the scaffolds for analyses.